Home News Features Examples Code FAQ License

 Registers which are not used in a specific tasks, or registers only used in area's where no context switch is possible do not need to be saved.
 Especially in the AVR architecture which has 32 registers, this can save a lot of stack space.
 Often it is enough to save only 12 registers or even less.
 This also makes the context switch quicker.

-Separate OS Stack Space
+Separate OS/ISR Stack Space

 Regular operating systems have no special stack for the OS.
 The code for save/restore context is simple, but on every task stack a copy of variables used in the OS appear.
 This is such a waste!
 Thus, in the Femto OS a separate stack is used for the OS.
 Of course this implies an extra change of stack on every save context.
 Something similar applies to the interupt service routines.
 You may give it its own space of let it make use of the OS stack.
+A similar apprach is used for the isr's, which may use the OS stack or a stack on their own.

 Power save on Idle